Skip to main content

 API_URL=https://api.example.com bun build --compile --target=browser --env=inline ./index.html --outdir=dist

-References to process.env.API_URL in your JavaScript are replaced with the literal value at build time.
+Bun replaces references to process.env.API_URL in your JavaScript with the literal value at build time.

 Limitations